 Affordability of Housing is, by far, the biggest concern of community members.
-Affordability is directly related to several of the key neighborhood values - Diversity, Sustainability and Sense of Community.
+Affordability is directly related to several of the key neighborhood values - Aging-in-Place, Diversity, Sustainability and Economic Well-Being.
 Rising property taxes are a challenge for seniors who want to stay in their home.
 Lack of affordable housing choices limits diversity in the neighborhood and makes it harder for people to access jobs without having to endure long commutes that increase the city's carbon footprint.
+Northwest Bellevue is in close proximity to job centers like Downtown Bellevue, BelRed, and Microsoft, putting further pressure on the demand for housing.